-- land used for the getting of minerals by surface working (including quarrying) see section 8.24; and - Iand covered by works used for the purposes of a statutory undertaking or a telecommunications code system, or the curtilage of any such land (except for flood defence works and sea defence works - see section 2.3). - 8.13.3 Where they apply, these national provisions will help to address any concerns about the introduction of coastal access rights.
+- 8.12.1 This section considers specific measures required in relation to work operations such as: - the use of vehicles and machinery, including agricultural and forestry machinery; - civil engineering work such as road or bridge building; - routine management and maintenance tasks such as the repair and installation of gates or boundary features; and - preparation and clear-up of events. - 8.12.2 Some land in regular operational use is excepted land (see section 2.1), including for example: - land used for the getting of minerals by surface working (including quarrying) see section 8.23; - land covered by works used for the purposes of a statutory undertaking or a telecommunications code system, or the curtilage of any such land (except for flood defence works and sea defence works - see section 8.20). - 8.12.3 Where they apply, these national provisions will help to address any concerns about the introduction of coastal access rights.

-- 8.13.4 There are two separate but usually closely-related concerns: - danger to the public; and - disruption to the work. - The need for intervention - 8.13.5 Many work operations are governed by health and safety at work legislation.
+- 8.12.4 There are two separate but usually closely-related concerns:

+- danger to the public; and

+- disruption to the work.

+- 8.12.5 Many work operations are governed by health and safety at work legislation.
 Those responsible must ensure, so far as is reasonably practicable, the health and safety of persons affected by their work activities.
-Where a land manager indicates that he carries out (or is willing to carry out) appropriate informal management to secure compliance with such obligations, we may take the view that these steps are adequate to address a particular concern. - 8.13.6 The need for intervention to prevent danger to the public will depend on the nature of the risks and the patterns and levels of public access.
-Intervention may be unnecessary for lower order risks, provided visitors can clearly see the work area and there is a safe and accessible way through it or around it. - 8.13.7 Visitors are unlikely to disrupt work intentionally and will avoid areas where work is taking place if they can clearly identify the affected area and there is a route around it.
+Where a land manager indicates that he carries out (or is willing to carry out) appropriate informal management to secure compliance with such obligations, we may take the view that these steps are adequate to address a particular concern. - 8.12.6 The need for intervention to prevent danger to the public will depend on the nature of the risks and the patterns and levels of public access.
+Intervention may be unnecessary for lower order risks, provided visitors can clearly see the work area and there is a safe and accessible way through it or around it. - 8.12.7 Visitors are unlikely to disrupt work intentionally and will avoid areas where work is taking place if they can clearly identify the affected area and there is a route around it.
 The need for intervention to prevent disruption will therefore depend on the availability of such a route or, in the absence of one, the frequency with which work is likely to be interrupted by people passing through.